Australia is supporting Indonesian efforts to help its people access better quality services, including in the poorer

 Engagement with alumni (including those who self-fund their study) upon their return to Indonesia continues to be a priority for the program.
 The aim is to foster a stronger alumni network in Indonesia, and a network of advocates for Australia, particularly on the world-class quality of an Australian education.

 Innovation for Indonesia’s School Children (INOVASI)

-Through INOVASI we work with the Indonesian Ministry of Education and Culture to support innovation and improve learning outcomes in Indonesia's basic education sector.
-The program investigates what does and does not work to improve literacy and numeracy at the classroom and school level.
+Through INOVASI we work with both the Indonesian Ministry of Education and Culture and the Ministry of Religious Affairs to improve learning outcomes in Indonesia's basic education sector.
+The program aims to improve literacy and numeracy, particularly in the early grades.

-To do this, we are piloting and evaluating a number of approaches to strengthen the quality of teaching and learning in the classroom, improve the support provided to teachers so they can teach more effectively in the classroom, and enable all children in the classroom to reach their potential in learning.
+To do this, INOVASI is piloting a number of approaches to strengthen the quality of teaching and learning in the classroom.
+These pilots seek to support teachers with effective tools to enable learning opportunities for all children in the classroom, particularly girls and children with disabilities.

 Technical Assistance for Education System Strengthening (TASS)